 You know how that goes.

 When the drifting ice finally brought them to the ocean, the only way to reach help was to sail for it.
-That's easier in theory than in practice, sailing a small boat hundreds of miles over open ocean full of ice and foul weather and starting off in an exhausted state with no food is, shall we say, tricky.
+That's easier in theory than in practice, sailing a small boat hundreds of miles over an open ocean full of ice and foul weather and starting off in an exhausted state with no food is, shall we say, tricky.

 The Big Shot held grudges.
 Big time.

-In one of the greatest feats in maritime history, they - Harry and only the most able went along, the rest remained behind to be rescued later - somehow made the 800 or so odd miles over open water to the island.
+In one of the greatest feats in maritime history, they - Harry and only the ablest went along, the rest remained behind to be rescued later - somehow made the 800 or so odd miles over open water to the island.
 Just like "the cover-up is worse than the crime," the flight for life was more legendary than the actual expedition.
 Harry didn't complain during the trip, but he did mention matter-of-factly at one point that his feet were swelling inside his boots, a dangerous condition.
 This made the Big Shot realize that they all might die if he didn't do something, so he ordered all the men to all take off their boots.
 Turned out, everyone had the same condition, which could have killed them if nothing had been done.
 Harry saved everyone's life once again.
 Did the Big Shot appreciate it and perhaps make a mental note to honor Harry?
 What do you think?

 Once on the island, just a speck of nothing in the middle of nowhere, several miles of nothingness, it still was necessary to cross a mountain range to get to the other side.
 That was where the only town in the entire hemisphere was located.
 Harry wanted to walk there himself, having come this far, but he couldn't because his feet were too badly off.
 He did hobble as far as he could with the ones who could still walk, escorting them out of camp.
-He shook their hands goodbye.
+He shook goodbye.
 He was the only one of the ones left behind who did.
 You never knew, the ones setting out might never make it, and their bodies might never be found.
 After that, Harry went back with the others.

 Old 'Arry, he always had a lot of class like that.